Solomon-igbigbi/react-test/README.md

-# Deezer Coding Challenge 🎧
+# FrontEnd Coding Challenge 🎧

 # Goals/Outcomes ✨
 - To test knowledge of consuming APIs and handling responses.